calvincheewx/calvincheewx.github.io/index.md

 ---
 ## Capstone Project 4: Machine Learning with Python

-**Project description:** The main aim of the capstone project is to exhibit the five stages of the data lifecycle through the use of various machine learning algorithms: Linear Regression, Logistic Regression, SVM, K-means, Random Forest and any other machine learning models.
+**Project description:** The main aim of the capstone project is to exhibit the different stages of the data lifecycle through the use of various machine learning algorithms: Linear Regression, Logistic Regression, SVM, K-means, Random Forest and any other machine learning models.

 ### 1. Imported data from Kaggle website